Sabbatai Zevi: Legacy

 By the 19th century, the Dönme had become prominent in the tobacco and textile trades.
 They established progressive schools, and some members became politically active.
 Many joined the Committee of Union and Progress (CUP), the revolutionary party known as the Young Turks.
 With the major Dönmeh city of Selanik (now Thessaloniki) becoming part of Greece in 1912, Greece expelled the Muslims, including the Dönme, from its territory, with most migrating to Turkey.
 This was finalized with the 1923 population exchange between Greece and Turkey.
 By the mid-20th century, they had become highly assimilated.

 Although little is known about them, various groups called Dönme continue to follow Sabbatai Zevi today, mostly in Turkey.
 Estimates of the numbers vary.
-As of 2016, there are perhaps 2,000 believing Dönme still living in Turkey, though this is dwarfed by the number of individuals with descent from the group.
+As of 2016, perhaps 2,000 believing Dönme still lived in Turkey, though this is dwarfed by the number of people descended from the group.
 They have been described as presenting themselves as Muslim in public whilst practising their own forms of messianic/mystical Jewish beliefs in private.
 Some claim that Dönme still play a role in Turkish politics (one of interference), particularly some political parties in Turkey like the MHP.
-However, others dismiss it as an antisemitic conspiracy theory.
+Others dismiss this as an antisemitic conspiracy theory.

-The Dönme eventually split into three sects, each with quite different beliefs, as Ottoman Jewish scholars Abraham Danon and Joseph Nehama pointed out in French-language articles in the Jewish Studies journal over a hundred years ago.
+The Dönme eventually split into three sects, each with quite different beliefs, as Ottoman Jewish scholars Abraham Danon and Joseph Nehama wrote in French-language articles in the Jewish Studies journal over 100 years ago.
 In the 1930s a comprehensive study on the history of the sects was also published in French by Abraham Galanté.
-More recently, Professor Cengiz Şişman has published a new study called The Burden of Silence.
-According to a review published in the Israeli newspaper The Jerusalem Post, the branch known as Karakaş follow Sufi-influenced practices, while the Kapancıs have not been influenced by Islam at all and are now completely secular.
+More recently, Cengiz Şişman published a study called The Burden of Silence.
+According to a review in The Jerusalem Post, the branch known as Karakaş follow Sufi-influenced practices, while the Kapancıs have not been influenced by Islam at all and are now completely secular.

 A house in the centre of İzmir, close to the Agora, has long been associated with Sabbetai Zevi.
 Having been left in ruins as recently as 2015, it has since been restored to its original style.